mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object-1-5-0.md

 The purpose of a DID Method specification is to define the following:
 - DID Identifier Syntax and Construction
-- DID Identifier Query Operators (optional)
+- DID Identifier Query Operators
 - DID Document CRUD Abstract Interface(s)
 - DID Method Platform Implementation Guidance